-I was raised in Fairfax County and attended public schools.
-I was fortunate to attend the University of Virginia where I received a world-class engineering degree and I went on to earn my law degree and a Masters from George Mason University, another one of Virginia’s great public institutions of higher learning.
+I was raised in Fairfax County, and I attended public schools.
+I was fortunate to attend the University of Virginia, where I received a world-class engineering degree.
+I went on to earn my law degree and a Masters from George Mason University, another one of Virginia’s great public institutions of higher learning.

 Taxes and Spending

 Every day, with every transaction, we are paying taxes to governments that are growing in size, increasingly inefficient, and becoming less accountable for spending our precious dollars.
 Every day the government spends more and we save less in our own college education accounts, retirement accounts, and savings accounts.
 The government raises our taxes and causes our cost of living to rise, making it more difficult to buy groceries, pay the electric bill, or purchase gasoline to travel to school or work.
 It is time to reform our tax system and make it easier for Virginia’s citizens to save their own money and encourage entrepreneurs to invest in their own businesses.

 The people of Virginia deserve and expect an open and honest Government.
 They expect their elected leaders to be accountable to the people and do what they said they were going to do.
 As Governor, I want to find ways to make our government more effective, efficient, and transparent – goals I worked toward while in the State Senate.